 To explain the difference we use two words: 'magnitude' and 'direction'.
 By magnitude we mean how much of the quantity is there.
 By direction we mean is this quantity having a direction which defines it.

 Physical quantities which are completely specified by just giving out there magnitude are known as scalars.
 Examples of scalar quantities are distance, mass, speed, volume, density and temperature.

 Other physical quantities cannot be defined by just their magnitude.
 To define them completely we must also specify their direction.
 Examples of these are velocity, displacement, acceleration, force, torque and momentum.
 These are called vectors.

-If we were to represent two vectors magnitude and direction by two adjacent sides of a parallelogram.
+If we were to represent the magnitude and direction of two vectors by two adjacent sides of a parallelogram.
 The resultant can then be represented in magnitude and direction by the diagonal.
 This diagonal is the one which passes through the point of intersection of these two sides.

 It is often necessary to split a vector into its components.
 Splitting of a vector into its components is called resolution of the vector.
 The original vector is the resultant of these components.
 When the components of a vector are at right angle to each other they are called the rectangular components of a vector.